How the First Olympics Worked

 Some especially nimble athletes were skilled at the long jump.
 Jumpers strapped halteres (weights made of stone or lead) to their legs, which helped them gain greater distance.
 Before they landed, they'd rip off the weights and toss them aside to guarantee a safe return to the ground.
 Stone and lead weights were also used in the discus throw.
 The discus throw was pretty similar to the modern event, in which the thrower spins in a circle and releases a heavy disc toward markings within a confined space.
 Ancient Olympic discuses were later made from iron, lead and bronze.

-In 708 B.C., the pentathlon became a part of the games.
+In 708 B.C.E., the pentathlon became a part of the games.
 We don't know much about the pentathlon except that it was added after wrestling became part of the Olympic line-up and that it was loosely based on Spartan warrior techniques.
 Because the modern pentathlon includes archery, fencing, swimming, jumping and running, we can guess that the event was similar to a relay race in which athletes were tested by several diverse activities.

 Wrestling and boxing were two of the most physically combative sports in the games.
 While wrestling was strictly hand-to-hand combat, boxing permitted use of primitive gloves called himantes.
 Himantes were little more than bands that wrestlers wrapped around their hands for support.
 In addition to supporting the wrestler, himantes could also do some serious harm to the combatant -- when struck across the face with the hard, rough leather himantes, the resulting wounds could permanently deform features [source: International Olympic Committee].
 Pankration was an even more violent event.
 It was a gory showdown that combined the roughest boxing and wrestling maneuvers.
 According to Greek mythology, Theseus invented pankration to defend himself against the minotaur (a creature half-bull and half-man) he encountered in the labyrinth.